OpenUnison/openunison-k8s-idm-oidc/README.md

 [![Alt text](http://i.vimeocdn.com/video/671443572_640.jpg)](https://vimeo.com/246464075)

-*Short video of logging into Kubernetes and using kubectl using ADFS*
+*Short video of logging into Kubernetes and using kubectl using OpenID Connect*

-This quick start for OpenUnison is designed to provide an identity management hub for Kubernetes that will:
+This OpenUnison application provides an identity management hub for Kubernetes that will:

-1. Support authentication with Active Directory for both `kubectl` and the dashboard (https://github.com/kubernetes/dashboard)
+1. Support authentication with OpenID Connect for both `kubectl` and the dashboard (https://github.com/kubernetes/dashboard)
 2. Automated creation of Namespaces
-2. Self service portal for requesting access to and getting approval for individual namespaces
+3. Self service portal for requesting access to and getting approval for individual namespaces
-3. Self service requests for gaining cluster level roles
+4. Self service requests for gaining cluster level roles
-4. Support removing users' access
+5. Support removing users' access
-5. Reporting
+6. Reporting

-The quick start is designed to run inside of Kubernetes, leveraging Kubernetes for scalability and secret management and deployment.
+This application runs inside of Kubernetes, leveraging Kubernetes for scalability, secret management and deployment.

 ![Kubernetes Identity Manager Architecture](imgs/openunison_qs_kubernetes.png)